Skip to main content

 The base currency of the trading pair.
 For example, if you purchase ETH using USD, the base currency is ETH.

-The amount excluding fee which corresponds to the base currency.
+The amount (excluding fee), which corresponds to the base currency.

 The quote currency of the trading pair.
 For example, if you purchase ETH using USD, the quote currency is USD.

-• Quote Amount
+Quote Amount

 The amount of quote currency that was traded, excluding fees.

-• Fee Currency (Optional)
+Fee Currency

 The currency in which the fee was paid.

-• Fee Amount (Optional)
+Fee Amount

 The amount of fees that were paid.

-• From (Optional)
+From

-The name of the Exchange/Wallet you are transferring from, if left blank, will default to CSV exchange name - Note: If manually importing for multiple exchanges/wallets, please ensure you have a CSV for each source rather than compiling it all into the one file to avoid in-app source & destination confusion.
+Note - if manually importing for multiple exchanges/wallets, please ensure you have a CSV for each source rather than compiling everything into one file to avoid in-app source & destination confusion.

-• To (Optional)
+To

-The name of the Exchange/Wallet you are transferring to if left blank, will default to CSV exchange name - Note: If manually importing for multiple exchanges/wallets, please ensure you have a CSV for each source rather than compiling it all into the one file to avoid in-app source & destination confusion.
+Note - if manually importing for multiple exchanges/wallets, please ensure you have a CSV for each source rather than compiling everything into one file to avoid in-app source & destination confusion.

-• Blockchain (Optional)
+Blockchain

 The blockchain where the transaction happened.
 This is particularly important for interacting with wallets that are imported on multiple chains.

-• ID (Optional)
+ID

-• The price per unit of the "Base Currency".
+The price per unit of the 'Base Currency'.
 If left blank, the price defaults to market price.

-• This is the currency of the Reference Price Per Unit.
+This is the currency of the Reference Price Per Unit.

 • Only use this when Reference Price Per Unit is filled.